groakat/videotagger-web/README.md

 ## Support
 ### F.A.Q.

-### General Questions
+### Mailing List

 Please use the [VideoTagger Google Group](https://groups.google.com/forum/#!forum/videotagger "VideoTagger Google Group") to contact us.
+If you do not have a google account, you can subscribe by clicking on the button below: [google subscription](http://groups.google.com/group/videotagger/subscribe "Subscribe to Mailing List")>

 ### Reporting Bugs